eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 """""""""""""""""""""""""

-Besides sending heartbeats periodically using the |WriterTimes::heartbeatPeriod-api| (see :ref:`writertimes`), reliable DataWriters also use a mechanism to append a heartbeat submessage in the same message where data is being delivery to the DataReaders.
+Besides sending heartbeats periodically using the |WriterTimes::heartbeatPeriod-api| (see :ref:`writertimes`), reliable DataWriters also use a mechanism to append a heartbeat submessage in the same message where data is being delivered to the DataReaders.
-This mechanism acts in specific situations where the states of reliable communication must be up to date to maintain optimal communication.
+This mechanism acts in specific situations where the reliable communication state must be up to date to maintain optimal communication:

-- When the DataWriter sends so much number of bytes to the *socket* as the length of the *socket* buffer, a heartbeat submessage is appended after the last data.
+- When the DataWriter sends as many bytes to the *socket* as the length of the *socket* buffer, a heartbeat submessage is appended after the last data.
 - When the DataWriter's history is full, the DataWriter starts to append heartbeat submessages after each data.